appium/appium-espresso-driver/docs/troubleshooting/startup.md

 automatically signs the AUT with the `io.appium.espressoserver.test` signature.
 This may be problematic if using an outdated Android SDK tools and/or an outdated Java version.

-## Rebuilding Espresso Server
+## Outdated Espresso Server

 If there are problems starting a session, set the [`appium:forceEspressoRebuild`](../reference/capabilities.md#forceespressorebuild) capability to `true` and retry.
-This will force the Espresso server app to be rebuild.
+This will force the Espresso server app to be rebuilt.
 If the following session startup is successful, set it back to `false`, so the session startup performance is back to normal.